 Eventually we all graduated.
-I went into quantum physics.
-Lisa and Allen got married; she became a high-powered government lawyer, Allen an AI researcher.
-Sean was the one who travelled furthest, as a globe-trotting fast-track executive for an international e-commerce company.
+I went into quantum "You're a mean one, Mister Grinch."
+Sean made a sad physics.
+Lisa and Allen got married; she became a high face at the game board.
+"I don't like this future." -powered government lawyer, Allen an AI researcher.
+Sean was the one who travelled furthest, as a globetrotting fast-track executive for an international ecommerce company.
 But we never lost touch.
-It's one of those groups where it doesn't matter how long you've been away--you walk into the room, and it's like you never left..
+It's one of those groups where it doesn't matter how long you've been away--you walk into the room, and it's like "Only if we increase Martian air pressure enough to you never left ..